 Chocolate Covered Strawberries exude elegance and sophistication but they are so easy you don’t even need a recipe!
 I have included some helpful tips and tricks, however, so your strawberries will emerge stunning every single time.
 You can leave the strawberries flawless in their simplicity or get as creative as your heart desires with coatings or decorations.

-If you still need a last minute Mother’s Day treat, dessert or gift, I’ve got you covered with these simple yet elegant Chocolate Covered Strawberries!
+If you still need a last minute Mother’s Day treat, dessert or gift, I’ve got you covered with Chocolate Peanut Clusters, Chocolate Fondue and these simple yet elegant Chocolate Covered Strawberries!
 Even though Chocolate Dipped Strawberries look fancy, they are one of the easiest desserts to make and belong in your dessert arsenal.

 Aside from Mother’s Day, silky Chocolate Covered Strawberries are fabulous for Valentine’s Day, bridal showers, baby showers, gifts or any party – because everyone loves Chocolate Covered Strawberries with their subtly crunchy chocolate coating giving way to succulent, juicy strawberries.

 Looking for more Strawberry Dessert Recipes?

 - Chocolate Covered Strawberry Cake

 What kind of chocolate do you use for chocolate covered strawberries?

 Chocolate Covered Strawberries only require 3 ingredients so it is important to use quality chocolate – and your Chocolate Covered Strawberries will still be less expensive than store bought!

 For one pound of strawberries you will need 8 oz. baking chocolate – not chocolate chips.
 Baking chocolate is pure chocolate without any added ingredients and therefore tastes superior but more importantly for our purposes, it melts and coats much better.